sunscrapers/djoser/README.md

 We use **token based authentication**.
 The concept is simple - first of all, users obtain a token by providing their credentials (e.g. username, password) during logging in.
 Once the token is obtained users can offer it in order to retrieve a specific resource.
-In other words, users have been granted access to a specific resource for a fixed time period.
 Django REST framework supports [token based authentication](http://www.django-rest-framework.org/api-guide/authentication#tokenauthentication) but you might be interested in other authentication mechanisms like OAuth or session-based authentication.